Ryan van Dijk

-Ryan van Dijk (28 May 1990, Zevenaar) is a Dutch former professional footballer.
+Ryan van Dijk (28 May 1990, Zevenaar) is a Dutch retired footballer.

 Van Dijk participated in the joined youth program of NEC Nijmegen and FC Oss.
 In July 2009 he moved to Young NEC Nijmegen.
 In season 2011/12 he transferred free to FC Oss.
-Next he played for Sportclub NEC, ASWH and VV Smitshoek.
+Next he played for Sportclub NEC, ASWH, Smitshoek and VV Rhoon, where he also was a youth coach and at the same time Accountmanager partnerships at ADO Den Haag.